awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

 ```

 The example below illustrates the following scenario:
-+ In\-transit data encryption is enabled and references a zip file with PEM certificates in Amazon S3
++ In\-transit data encryption is enabled and references a zip file with PEM certificates in Amazon S3\.
-+ CSE\-KMS is used for Amazon S3 encryption
++ CSE\-KMS is used for Amazon S3 encryption\.
-+ Local disk encryption uses a custom key provider referenced by its ARN
++ Local disk encryption uses a custom key provider referenced by its ARN\.

 ```
 aws emr create-security-configuration --name "MySecConfig" --security-configuration '{